-The Deep RiverRock Thirst For Better Fund has been set up to provide financial support to Community Groups across Northern Ireland and the Republic of Ireland who meet the Eligibility Criteria (see 3 and 4 below).
+The Fund was set up to provide financial support to Community Groups across Northern Ireland and the Republic of Ireland who met the Eligibility Criteria (see 3 and 4 below).
 Unfortunately, applications to the Fund ceased on 02.12.2019.
 For more information on existing entrants, please continue to read below.

-The Deep RiverRock Thirst For Better Fund has been designed to support Community Groups in Northern Ireland and the Republic of Ireland who wish to raise funding to support Projects which target at least one of the following key wellness areas:
+The Fund was been designed to support Community Groups in Northern Ireland and the Republic of Ireland who wished to raise funding to support Projects which targeted at least one of the following key wellness areas:

 within their local community across the following categories:

 Applications to the Fund closed on the 02.12.2019.
 However, CCHBC and Deep RiverRock funded projects through the Fund that were:

 Applications from Community Groups opened on the website at 9.00am on 2nd July 2018.